MostafaMagdySe/Movie-Management/README.md

 ## Features of this Project

-1-This Project basicly implements OmdbApi, which fetches Movies' info from Imdb's Website.. then uses that details in this project where the Admins of the website can add movies to let users watch them. and instead of manually map the Movie's Details.. it's being done Automatically!
+1-This Project basicly implements OmdbApi, which fetches Movies' info from Imdb's Website.. then uses that details in this project where the Admins of the website can add movies to let users watch them. and instead of manually mapping the Movie's Details.. it's being done Automatically!

 2- Also, Improved how OmdbApi Works.. for example if you searched for "harry potter".. you didn't specifiy which "harry potter" movie you are looking for.. there are 8 movies in total.. in OmdbApi offical Website, if you searched for "Harry Potter".. you will get a response containing details for "Harry Potter and the Deathly Hallows: Part 2" , so, in this scenario .. you are getting wrong movie details which is considered bad data to data Base.. so, that was stopped in this project, if you tried to add a movie called "harry potter" your request will be rejected and you will get a suggestion of the title for the movie that represents the Title you entered.